 "To see two chambers of the Arkansas legislature pass this legislation unanimously is truly remarkable," Moll says.
-"Arkansas has now truly set the marker for other states seeking to protect property rights and improve due process for their citizens."43
+"Arkansas has now truly set the marker for other states seeking to protect property rights and improve due process for their citizens."

-The story's sub-headline read: "Arkansas joins three other states in requiring police secure a conviction before they can seize a person's property."44
+The story's sub-headline read: "Arkansas joins three other states in requiring police secure a conviction before they can seize a person's property."

 Nonetheless, despite the laudatory claims quoted above, there is no real sense in which Arkansas abolished civil forfeiture.
-(Figure 4: Graphic of 2018-2020).
-The statute the Arkansas legislature passed bears no resemblance to the measures to eliminate civil forfeiture that Nebraska, New Mexico, and North Carolina had previously enacted.45 (Those are the "three states" to which the Reason article referred; they had previously ended civil forfeiture and replaced it with a forfeiture process that is part of criminal prosecution in a criminal court.
-A fourth state, Maine, abolished civil forfeiture in 2021.)
+(Figure 4).
+The statute the Arkansas legislature passed bears no resemblance to the measures to eliminate civil forfeiture that such states as New Mexico and North Carolina had previously enacted.
+(Those states had previously ended civil forfeiture and replaced it with a forfeiture process that is part of criminal prosecution in a criminal court.
+In 2021, Maine followed suit by similarly abolishing civil forfeiture.)

 It is fair to say that a slight dip in forfeiture incidence followed the passage of Arkansas' law, but that dip appears insignificant from a historical perspective.
-Notably, of the five years
+Notably, of the six years of Arkansas' civil seizures and forfeitures analyzed in this report, the highest default judgment rate for cash seizures occurred in 2020 and the largest median size of cash forfeitures occurred in 2021-that is, both figures spiked after the reform's passage.
+The conclusion that Arkansas "abolished" civil forfeiture is not simply overheated; it is indefensible.